dschnare/Protocol-Kit/README.md

     protocol.descriptor()
     protocol.describes(object)

+## Protocols From Existing Objects

+Sometimes you will have an existing code base you may want to start using protocols for, or you want a fast way to create a protocol from an existing object.
+Protocol-Kit can create protocols from objects by calling `protocolKit.from()`.

+    var use = {name: 'Darren', age: 32};
+    var useProtocol = protocolKit.from(user);
+    var descriptor = userProtocol.descriptor();
+    // descriptor will be: {name: 'string', age: 'number'}

 ## Rules

 When creating a protocol you must describe the protocol using a protocol descriptor object.
 This object has all the rules you would like an object to have in order to adhere to the protocol.